 This is the first of two reviews that deal with generational differences.
 I promised both my father and my mother that I would review at least one album by one of their favorite artists who aren’t on my personal favorites list.
 My mother’s request comes first, to which she would respond, “As it should.”

-Instead, she came to the States, dropped out of music school and became a very sexy hippie chick full of joie de vivre and an intense commitment to human rights.
-She decided that the flute was a symbol of parental oppression and that she’d rather listen to music than have to blow in a hole ten hours a day.
+Instead, she came to the States, became a very sexy hippie chick full of joie de vivre tempered with an intense commitment to human rights.
+Though she completed her degree in music at UC Berkeley, she eventually realized that she’d rather listen to music than blow in a hole ten hours a day.
 The flute stayed in its case for a dozen years before she decided to pick it up again and have some fun with it.
 Like Edith Piaf, elle ne regrette rien and has improvised a rich and often exciting life exploring her diverse passions: music, language, painting, social justice and sexuality.

 Now you know where that part of me comes from.